Di

 D

 Rocky and Paulie have a brief discussion about Miami.
-In real life, Sylvester Stallone owned a [...]
+In real life, Sylvester Stallone owned a house [...]

 D